American middle class: Lower middle class

 Taking into account the percentages provided in the six-class model by Gilbert, as well as the model of Thompson and Hickey, one can apply U.S. Census Bureau statistics regarding income.
 According to these class models the lower middle class is located roughly between the 52nd and 84th percentile of society.
 In terms of personal income distribution in 2005, that would mean gross annual personal incomes from about $32,500 to $60,000.

 As 42% of all households, and the majority of those in the top 40%, had two income earners, household income figures would be significantly higher, ranging from roughly $50,000 to $100,000 in 2005.
-In terms of educational attainment, 27% of persons had a Bachelor's degree or higher.
+In terms of educational attainment, 27% of persons had a bachelor's degree or higher.

 Working class majority

 Seen from a sociological perspective based on class-cleavages, the majority of Americans can be described as members of the working class.

 The use of the term "working class" is applicable if the position of individuals, households and families in relation to the production of goods and services is the main determinant of social class.
 Class distinctions are seen in the distribution of individuals within society whose influence and importance differ.
 The nature of a person's work and the associated degrees of influence, responsibility, and complexity determine a person's social class.
 The higher the degree of influence and responsibility a person has or the more complex the work, the higher his or her status in society.

-As qualified personnel become scarce for relatively important, responsible, and complex occupations income increases, following the economic theory of scarcity resulting in value.
+As qualified personnel become scarce for relatively important, responsible, and complex occupations, income increases, following the economic theory of scarcity resulting in value.
 According to this approach, occupation becomes more essential in determining class than income.
 Whereas professionals tend to create, conceptualize, consult and instruct, most Americans do not enjoy a high degree of independence in their work, as they merely follow set instructions.

 Definitions of the working class are confusing.
 Defined in terms of income, they may be split into middle-middle or statistical middle class in order to speak to issues of class structure.
 Class models such as Dennis Gilbert or Thompson and Hickey estimate that roughly 53% of Americans are members of the working or lower classes.

-Factors such as nature of work and lack of influence within their jobs leads some theorists to the conclusion that most Americans are working class.
+Factors such as nature of work and lack of influence within their jobs lead some theorists to the conclusion that most Americans are working class.
 They have data that shows the majority of workers are not paid to share their ideas, are closely supervised, and do not enjoy independence in their jobs.